bohdanKulcyckyj/Math_App/README.md

 To add another formula to this App do this:
 - go to ObjectFunctions.js and add to the end of functionsContainer new Object which must contain name, type, inputs and method
-- go to functions.js and write your function to calculate this formula, which you passed as method to your Object
+- go to functions.js and write your function, which you passed as method to your Object